 Plant failures in the United States caused a global shortage of most chemicals, while demand in the Asian market remained strong, resulting in higher prices for feedstock ethylene and downstream MEG.
 In India, the bulk price of the chemical rose by 34.5% since January, settling at 1261.3 USD/MT at the end of March.

 The quick recurrence of the epidemic in India lowered demand from downstream sectors, despite ample supply availability.
 However, the price of ethylene remained volatile in India, impacting the price of ethylene oxide in the country.
-As a result, the prices in India were recorded around 1214 USD/MT in the last week of June.
+As a result, prices in India were recorded around 1214 USD/MT in the last week of June.

 In India, prices rose somewhat from July to August, owing to stable feedstock costs and strong demand from downstream MEG goods.
 The prices, on the other hand, fell in September.
 As a result, the total market for the chemical remained stable in this quarter, as domestic leagues sold the bulk of the produce to domestic consumers at a predetermined pricing.
-The prices in India rose to 1350 USD/MT in August from 1302 USD/MT in July, and then fell to 1297.04 USD/MT in September.
+Per ton price in India rose to 1350 USD in August from 1302 USD in July, and then fell to 1297.04 USD in September.

 Despite the US gulf storm and strong export demand to Asia, European demand for the chemical remained strong throughout the quarter.
-Due to a lack of feedstock across the region, prices remained erratic.
+Due to a lack of feedstock across the region, ethylene oxide prices remained erratic.
 Ethylene demand remained high from segments such as PVC, forcing producers to raise prices.

 Due to production interruptions at some upstream ethylene plants, ethylene oxide supply became tighter.
 The unexpected three-week-long force majeure at LG Chemical's Yeosu cracker owing to a fire outbreak at the company's central control unit continued to impact upstream supply.
 During the quarter, unexpected plant turnarounds resulted in a loss of around 400 KT of ethylene production.

 USD/MT.
 Firmer raw material costs and rising demand from downstream MEG producers fueled the upward trend.

-During the third quarter, the prices in Europe rose marginally, owing to strong demand from downstream glycols and ethoxylates, as well as a rise in the price of ethylene.
+During the third quarter, ethylene oxide prices in Europe rose marginally, owing to strong demand from downstream glycols and ethoxylates, as well as a rise in the price of ethylene.
 Furthermore, the increase in the price of ethylene oxide and its derivatives in Europe was caused by high freight costs and reduced imports due to container scarcity.
 Manufacturers obtained promising profit margins, which were followed by robust demand from downstream sectors.
 FD Hamburg price settled at 1790 USD/MT, an increase of 160 USD/MT.

-Owing to strong demand fundamentals and damaged production capacity due to severe winter storms in North America, prices rose steadily on a daily basis.
+Owing to strong demand fundamentals and damaged production capacity due to severe winter storms in North America, ethylene oxide prices rose steadily on a daily basis.
 Climate disaster triggered the closure of several sizable ethylene factories.
 The average price witnessed a dramatic jump of 48.9%, which settled at 1605 USD/MT in March, due to strong demand from Asian countries combined with limited inventory levels across the area.